 3. One of the best personal growth goals is to practice meditation

-Through meditation, the best skills you can cultivate is mindfulness.
+Through meditation, the best skill you can cultivate is mindfulness.
 This is when you can emerge yourself fully in the present moment and not be overwhelmed with life stressors.
 When life gets hard and challenging, mindfulness allows you to observe without judgment and react with calm.
 There are a lot of benefits you can get from meditation.
-It can improve your creativity, decision making, and productivity.
+It can improve your creativity, decision-making, and productivity.
 It clears your mind of unhelpful assumptions and negative thoughts.
 It’s such a great way to replace negative thoughts with positive ones.
 Replace assumptions with new ideas and thoughts.
 And remember, when your brain is fed with new things, it begins to reach something greater and it motivates you to achieve more.

 Are you hooked on this topic yet?
 You can think of meditation as a voice that manifests through your thoughts.
 I can only think of one person when it comes to meditation and mindfulness.
 Check out Rachael Kable’s blog.
 I’ve learned a lot from her.
 Since I discovered her platform, I took action steps to practice meditation and It made a huge impact on my personal growth.
 It made me more compassionate not only to myself but also towards others.
 I want the same for you.